Republicans nominate Steve Scalise to be House speaker but struggle to unite quickly and elect him

 All three men have been here before.
 In 2018, they were similarly vying for leadership, with McCarthy and Scalise extending the rivalry to this day.

-Scalise was in line for the job, but faced a challenge from Jordan, a founding member of the Freedom Caucus, who was viewed as a more hard-edged option, after McCarthy’s ouster.
+Scalise was in line for the job this time after McCarthy’s ouster, but faced a challenge from Jordan, a founding member of the Freedom Caucus, who was viewed as a more hard-edged option.

 Jordan is known for his close alliance with Trump, particularly when the then-president was working to overturn the results of the 2020 election, leading to the Jan.
 6, 2021, attack on the Capitol.
 Trump backed Jordan’s bid for the gavel.